my bookshelf

 Flavor: “Become Financially Whole,” cool auntie vibes, mentorship, community Niche: women

-Flavor: neurospicy, queer, shame-free advice on how to have a good relationship with money Niche: ADHD, queer folks, millennials
+Flavor: neurospicy, queer, shame-free guidance on how to have a good relationship with money Niche: ADHD, queer folks, millennials

 Flavor: fierce financial feminism, women’s empowerment Niche: millennial and Gen Z women